Resolving your dispute with the bank or credit provider

-If you have received a statement of claim from your lender, you should immediately apply to AFCA.
-This will temporarily stop the case while AFCA considers your application.
-You should get legal advice.
+If you have received a statement of claim from your lender, you should get urgent legal advice.

 An external dispute resolution (EDR) scheme is a free, independent service for resolving disputes between consumers and credit providers.
 It is an alternative to going to court, which can be expensive.

 From 1 November 2018, AFCA is the sole EDR scheme.

 If you lodge a dispute with AFCA, your lender must stop taking any action against you.
 You should get legal advice before making a complaint to AFCA.

 The time limits to lodge a complaint with AFCA vary depending on the type of complaint.